JesusESD/agile-docs-demo/docs/stories/hel-158-realtime-fraud-score.md

 ## Notes & decisions

 - Decision thresholds (ALLOW / HOLD / BLOCK) are configurable by Risk & Compliance without a code change.
-- Every scoring call is logged for model monitoring and audit.
+- Every scoring call is logged for model monitoring and auditing.

 ## Definition of Done